 That may be in part because in addition to encouraging the flow of “feel good” hormones, deep pressure stimulation has also been found to decrease levels of cortisol, aka the “stress hormone.”
 (4)

-4. Help for Sensory Processing Disorder & Autism
+4. May Be Calming for People With Sensory Processing Disorder & Autism

 Weighted blankets were originally designed to benefit children with sensory processing disorder and/or autism.
 According to research published in the Journal of Sleep Medicine & Disorders: